 My awesome knee high socks.
-Sure, no one else sees them but I love the argyle print, stripes, and awesome random prints that match my outfit every day.
-The moment it get’s over 60 degrees it’s time to bust out the flip flops, wedges and open toed pumps.
+Sure, no one else sees them, but I love the argyle print, stripes, and awesome random prints that match my outfit every day.
+The moment it gets over 60 degrees, it’s time to bust out the flip flops, wedges and open toed pumps.
 No more knee socks until next winter.

 It’s warming up, which means I have to get in the last wear of that awesome cable sweater until next season.
-No more of those adorable thermal prints with polar bears or those cozy long sleeve henlys.
+No more of those adorable thermal prints with polar bears or those cozy long sleeve henleys.
 They have all gone back into hibernation until the crisp days of fall.

-Quick Dinner Fixins: Slow Cooker Chicken Taco Chili
+Slow Cooker Chicken Taco Chili

 - 1 onion, diced (optional)

 - 1 16-oz can black beans

 - 1 16-oz can kidney beans

 - 1 8-oz can tomato sauce